 Earlier this year, our friend Linda enlisted us with the task to develop her new consultancy’s brand from the ground-up.
 It was a heady task, but because she had such strongly defined vision, mission, and values (VMVs), we were able to tackle it with a very clear approach.

 I don’t know why I’m always hesitant when going to big conferences like the BCAMA Vision 2014 one a couple weeks ago.
 I guess it’s the fact that they’re usually full-day conferences that can be draining on the body and mind, but I usually end up leaving inspired by some great advice and new ideas.

 This conference was definitely no different.
 Here are some things I learned about at the conference that is hopefully of help to you as well.

 A couple of weeks ago, I saw Seth Godin speak at the well-known Art of Marketing event in Vancouver.
 During his talk, he reinforced what was said in his book: Tribes: We Need You To Lead Us.
 The talk got me thinking about some work we did for a client last year, Vancouver Island University (to save me some time typing, I’ll refer to them as VIU from now on).

 The campaign targeted the local community, and the overarching goal was to increase the overall brand equity for the University.
-After some deliberation, we pursued the idea of building a following (we didn’t call it a tribe yet) from their target demographic – students.
-However, we didn’t just focus on the general student population, we defined the values and benefits that the University provided, and gave students who were like VIU the opportunity to join the brand, not just choose it.
+After some deliberation, we pursued the idea of building a following (we didn’t call it a tribe yet) from their target demographic – students from Generation Z. However, we didn’t just focus on the general student population within that age group, we defined the values and benefits that the University provided, and gave students who were like VIU the opportunity to join the brand, not just choose it.